How to Write a Follow-up Email (That People Actually Respond To)

 In sales, sending out a single email usually isn’t going to cut it.
 You need to build trust with your prospect to succeed, which happens over time through multiple touchpoints.
 In fact, according to Marketing Donut, 80% of non-routine sales occur after at least five follow-ups from the initial contact.

 While email is an invaluable tool in sales, it also has a major disadvantage: the messages you send have a short shelf life.
 In fact, an estimated 19% of email campaigns are opened within the first hour of sending.
 After 24 hours, the chances of an email being opened drop below 1%.
-A follow-up email provides an opportunity to reach your prospects, even if they missed your original message.
+A follow-up email lets you reach your prospects, even if they missed your original message.

 Follow-ups also typically result in higher response rates: Yesware’s data, for example, reveals that if you don’t receive a reply to your first email, you still have a 21% chance of receiving one to your second email.